Also Read: What is a Bar Bending Schedule in Construction?

 = 1592 mm = 1.592m

-Determination of the number of stirrups
+Determination of the Number of Stirrups for a Beam

 The beam is divided into three zones, all have a length of L/3.
 The zone 1 and zone 3 use 8mm diameter stirrups at 100mm c /c, so both zones have an equal number of stirrups.
 The Central part is zone 2 which have stirrup placed at 150mm c/c.
 So,